Bowlesia incana

-Bowlesia incana is a species of flowering plant in the family Apiaceae known by the common name hoary bowlesia.
-It is native to South America and the southeastern and southwestern United States as far north as Oregon.
+Bowlesia incana is a species of flowering plant, known by the common name hoary bowlesia, in the family Apiaceae.
+It is native to South America and the southeastern and southwestern United States as far north as Washington.
 It can also be found in Pakistan and New Zealand as an introduced species.
 It grows in many types of habitat.
 This is a small annual herb growing thin, spreading stems less than 60 centimeters long.
 The leaves are borne on long petioles and have multilobed rounded or kidney-shaped blades less than 3 centimeters wide.
 The green herbage of the plant is coated in fine white hairs.
 The inflorescences of yellow-green flowers appear in the leaf axils.
 The tiny inflated fruit is only 2 millimeters wide.